Taipei Nangang Exhibition Center metro station: Station overview

-The station is a three-level, divided into an elevated and underground portion, each serving different lines.
+This is a three-level station, divided into an elevated and underground portion, each serving different lines.
 The elevated portion of the station serving the medium-capacity Wenhu line features an island platform and a platform elevator located on the west side of the concourse level.
 The station is 125 m long and 26 m wide, while the elevated platform is 93 m long.
 It is equipped with platform screen doors.

 The station is a two-level, underground station high-capacity, and is also equipped with platform screen doors.
 It has an island platform and is 128 m long and 18.5 m meters wide.
 The station (serving the Blue Line eastern extension) passes through tunnels belonging to the Taiwan Railways Administration and Taiwan High Speed Rail before terminating at this station.
 The station is expected to serve as a transfer station for around 200,000 commuters per month.
 Preliminary inspections began on 9 January 2011, and the extension opened on 27 February 2011.
 The opening of the station is responsible for increasing the system's ridership by over 16,000 passengers per day.

 Before Blue Line portion of the station was completed, the station already served as a transfer station via a free shuttle bus to Nangang Station.
 The shuttle bus service came to an end with the opening of Blue Line platform.